jensbambauer/seriale/site/content/post/shining-a-light-on-subcultures-and-communities-interview-with-andrew-shanks-and-nicholas-cleary-creators-of-love-guns-and-level-ups.md

 image: /img/titellovegunsandlevelups©morrisabraham.jpg
 ---
 The series was nominated at die Seriale 2021 for Best Visual Effects, Best Production Design and Best Actress and won the awards for Best Costume Design, Best Sound Design and Best Editing.
-At the time of this Interview (August 2021), _Love Guns and Level-Ups_ was leading in the Web Series World Cup 2021 with 175 points.
+At the time of this Interview (August 2021), _Love, Guns and Level Ups_ was leading in the Web Series World Cup 2021 with 175 points.

 **die Seriale**: You were nominated for Best Visual Effects, Best Production Design and Best Actress and won the awards Best Costume Design, Best Sound Design and Best Editing at die Seriale 2021.
 Congratulations!
 How big was your team, and how did you accomplish such a high-level production?